TomatenKuchenDEV/docs/docs/ai/text2img.md

 Using the command `text2img` (as slash or message command) you can generate yourself an image from your prompt.

-The command uses the Stable Diffusion Model in version 1.5, the results are comparable with the over the API accessible DALL-E results by OpenAI.
+The command uses the Stable Diffusion Model 1.5, the results are comparable with the over the API generated images using DALL-E.